hammadxcm/image-magnifier/readme.md

 > **🚀 PRE-RELEASE:** Complete rewrite with incredible new features!

-A powerful, feature-rich React compone
+A powerful, feature-rich React componen